Brittany

 Brittany 〰️ Walker 〰️ Smith 〰️

-Brittany Walker Smith is an artist and Doctoral candidate at Elam School of Fine Arts whose practice embraces frivolity as both a survival mechanism and a form of cultural resistance.
-Her large-scale paintings and installations reject the austerity of minimalism in favour of hyper-feminine excess, glittering artifice, and unapologetic bimbo aesthetics.
-Through humour, material indulgence, and the aesthetics of ‘too much,’ her work transforms personal narratives and cultural critique into immersive, fantasy spaces.
-In a world that demands constant resilience and self-improvement, Brittany invites us to rest, revel, and find relief in the pleasures of aesthetic excess—proving that sometimes, survival looks best in pink, rhinestoned, and with a perfectly applied lip gloss.
+Brittany Walker Smith is an artist and Doctoral candidate at Elam School of Fine Arts whose practice embraces frivolity as both a survival mechanism and a cultural strategy.
+Her large-scale paintings and installations reject the beige restraint of minimalism in favour of rhinestoned hyper-femininity, glittering kitsch, and unapologetic bimbo aesthetics.
+Through humour, excess, and the aesthetics of “too much,” her work reimagines personal narratives as fantasy spaces that transform exhaustion into indulgence and critique into play.
+In a world that demands resilience, efficiency, and endless self-improvement, Brittany insists on the opposite: that survival sometimes looks best when sequinned, velvet-draped, and armed with a lip gloss that gleams like armour.

 Solo Exhibitions